CaleyD/FrontEndGuidelines/README.md

 We use the HTML5 Doctype and will use HTML5 features when appropriate.

-??
-We will test our markup against the W3C validator, to ensure that the markup is well formed.
-100% valid code is not a goal, but validation certainly helps to write more maintainable sites as well as debugging code.
-We do not guarantee code is 100% valid, but instead assures the cross-browser experience is fairly consistent. ??

 #### Use Attribute Selectors

 [Attribute Selectors](http://www.w3.org/TR/css3-selectors/#selectors) are magic.